bonitasoft/bonita-doc/md/set-up-kpis.md

-# Set up KPIs
+# KPI (Key Performance Indicator) configuration

+Discover how to create KPIs through the Bonita Studio feature and through a database connector to integrate them in your business processes.

 ::: info
 **Note:** For Performance, Efficiency, and Teamwork editions only.
 :::

-This page presents two implementation options for creating KPIs and integrating them to business processes:

 ## Create a KPI using the Bonita Studio KPI feature